kparrino95/gymbro/README.md

 ## Contributing
 As Gymbro is intended for exploration and experimentation, contributions that introduce or test new technologies are highly encouraged.

----

-This README provides an overview of the technologies you’d like to integrate and a setup guide for anyone looking to collaborate on this experimental project.
-Let me know if you'd like any changes!